jarne/QueryLibrary/CONTRIBUTING.md

 Thanks for contributing to our project 🎉👍!

 ## 😉 Code of Conduct
-Everyone parcipating in this project must accept our [Code of Conduct](CODE_OF_CONDUCT.md) which rules the friendly together of all contributors.
+Everyone participating in this project must accept our [Code of Conduct](CODE_OF_CONDUCT.md) which rules the friendly together of all contributors.

 ## ❔ Questions
 Please ask questions on [Gitter](https://gitter.im/jarne/QueryLibrary).
 You will get a faster answer there and don't disturb maintainers and contributors in the issue tracker.